Palette-Labs-Inc/protocol/docs/rfcs/00003-cryptography.md

 In our analysis, we borrow concepts from both federated and p2p networks to deliver a self-authenticating protocol.
 Our research adopts concepts of[“authenticated data structures”](https://www.cs.umd.edu/~mwh/papers/gpads.pdf), [decentralized identifiers](https://www.w3.org/TR/did-core/), [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), [content addresses](https://en.wikipedia.org/wiki/Content-addressable_storage), and [verifiable computation](https://en.wikipedia.org/wiki/Content-addressable_storage).

 ## Introduction
 The [core network architecture](./00001-core-architecture.md) defines a distributed network of `Buyer` and `Provider` Servicing Nodes who onboard either side of a two-sided-market.
 In centralized corporate networks and federated server-to-server networks, the servers own a users identity and, as such, their relationship to the network.
-As the network grows, and power accumulates to these central authorities, platforms begin to extract from stakeholders - usually through increasingly high take rates in commercial settings.
+As the network grows, and power accumulates to central authorities, platforms begin to extract from stakeholders - usually through increasingly high take rates in commercial settings.
 The intermediaries relationships with network participants changes from positive-sum to zero-sum. _More about the attract, extract lifecycle of web2 platforms [here](https://cdixon.org/2018/02/18/why-decentralization-matters)_.

 To prevent such undesirable market dynamics, we develop structures for a [self-authenticating](https://en.wiktionary.org/wiki/self-authenticating) protocol.
 Our design grants users the ability to "switch" between managed-hosts (nodes) at will, shifting control to users, and introduces a concept of a "data-backpack" through content-addressed (vs. location addressed) data structures.